ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 ```

 If two threads are withdrawing $100 from Alice's account, which only has $150 in it, it's possible thread 1 checks the balance, sees there's enough money, then gets paused.
 Thread 2 runs, checks the balance, also sees there's enough money, then withdraws $100.
-When thread 1 resumes execution and withdraws its $100 too, Alice's account ends up with a negative balance of -$50, which is invalid.
+When thread 1 resumes execution _after the check_ and withdraws its $100 too, Alice's account ends up with a negative balance of -$50, which is invalid.

 This sort of concurrency error is particularly insidious because the original `withdraw` method is perfectly reasonable and idiomatic in a single-threaded program;
 however when we decide to add concurrency at a completely different point in the system we've introduced a bug deep within existing previously correct code.

 The idea that a perfectly normal evolution from a single-threaded to a multi-threaded program can introduce critical system-breaking bugs in completely unrelated code without so much as a warning is frankly _completely unacceptable_.
 As a craftsman I expect better from my tools.

 Okay, but now that we've lost thousands if not millions of dollars, how do we fix this?